Firgrep/next-office-booking-app/TASKLOG.md

-* block all user interaction on billing page until update refetch completes.
+* block all user interaction on billing page until update refetch completes.CHECK THIS
+* SPLIT BILLING COMPONENTS INTO SEPARATE FILES! test after

-* fix iscancelled to include all paid sub types
+* fix all cases to display appropriately based on cancellation
+* TODO switch out with a reusable component

+* make dashboard UI

 * build booking full for the day indicator on calendar